FAQ

 1. if there are doubts about the driving competence of a driver, the cantonal authority may order a check drive with a traffic expert(Art.
 29 of the Traffic Licensing Ordinance VZV).

-2. if, during the medical examination, there are doubts about a person's fitness to drive.
-In this situation, a traffic physician may request a medically accompanied control drive from the cantonal authority.
+2. if the medical examination raises doubts about a person's fitness to drive.
+In this situation, a traffic physician can apply to the cantonal authorities for a medically supervised drive to check fitness to drive.

 3. holders of a valid foreign driver's licence who are not exempt from driving under control.